Manning Clark Professor of History

 Biography and interests

-Her areas of research, research supervision and teaching include white settler colonialism; Australian history; British Empire and postcolonial history; women’s and gender history; modernity and transnational histories.
+Her areas of research, research supervision and teaching include white settler colonialism; Australian history; British Empire and postcolonial history; biography and political history, women’s and gender history; modernity and transnational histories.

 HIST1208 Women and Men in Australian History

 HIST2128 Convicts and Settlers: Australian History 1770s to 1870s

 HIST2224 Colonialism, Race, Sex and Gender: Historical Episodes.

 Settler Society in the Australian Colonies: Self-Government and Imperial Culture (forthcoming Oxford: Oxford University Press, 2015.)

 Race and the Modern Exotic: Three 'Australian' Women on Global Display (Clayton, Vic.: Monash University Publishing, 2011).

 To Try Her Fortune in London: Australian Women, Colonialism, and Modernity (New York: Oxford University Press, 2001).

 On Her Their Lives Depend: Munitions Workers in the Great War (Berkeley: University of California Press, 1994).